LACourtenay/Reevaluating_Computer_Vision_Taphonomic_Equifinality/README.md

   * Cell 14 and 15 - contains the comparison of loss and confidence probabilities when making predictions for both adversarial examples, and the algorithms before adversarial noise are introduced.
 All adversarial examples must be discarded.
   * Cell 16 - contains loss rates of the algorithms before (original) and after (adversarial) adversarial noise is introduced into the equation, all adversarial examples must be discarded.
   * Cell 17 and 19 - must be discarded completely

+It is also important, therefore, to point out that the original version of the figshare repository (https://doi.org/10.6084/m9.figshare.24877743.v1) contains code and figures regarding these adversarial attack analyses, the revised version which is now published as version 3 at https://doi.org/10.6084/m9.figshare.24877743.v3, does not contain these files.
+In this repository, however, you will find the Grad-CAM results for the entire study in a zip file that contains the original image, the Grad-CAM of this original image, and finally the Grad-CAM of the image after introducing adversarial noise, as stated before, this third image should therefore be disregarded since the first review of the present study.

 --------------------------------------------------------